connectemea/interns_manager/README.md

-# IEDC EMEA Students Scoring App
+# Connect EMEA interns Manager

 This is a web application designed for the IEDC EMEA community to manage and track students' scores across various events.
 The app interacts with Airtable to fetch and store event data, allowing admins to easily manage events and student scores.